Virginia ratified the ERA, but its Constitutional potential is unclear

 The next step could allow it to be added to the U.S. Constitution, despite the deadline that expired in the 1980s.

 Cathy Copeland, a faculty fellow at the James Madison Center for Civic Engagement, said in the past, other amendments have been added to the Constitution after their ratification deadlines.

 "From here, it does start to be debated by Constitutional scholars.
 Can something that passed the Congressional deadline move forward?"
 Copeland said.

 WHSV reached out to Virginia delegate Tony Wilt.
 He voted against the ERA and said in a statement he believes in equal rights for women, but the "vague language of the ERA is also ripe for numerous other unintended consequences."

-The Justice Department issued a memo earlier this month indicating the ERA was not properly before the states and the Archivist considers it a failed amendment.
+earlier this month indicating the ERA was not properly before the states and the Archivist considers it a failed amendment.